thonatt/CSL/README.md

 ## Naming variables

-Because C++ objects do not have names, it is not possible to forward directly the CSL variable names to the GLSL output.
+Because C++ objects do not have names at runtime, it is not possible to directly forward the CSL variable names to the GLSL output.
 As a consequence, CSL will perfom automatic variable naming, which has a significant impact on the output shader readability.

 <details>
     <summary>Automatic naming example</summary>